mnot/I-D/h2-cache-digest/draft.md

 A server MUST ignore a digest-element with unknown "type" or "codec".

-The use of "host" parameter and "path" parameter is mutually exclusive; a server MUST ignore a digest-element having both parameters set.

 As an example, the cache-digest header of the HTTP request below contains a cache digest of resources obtained from "example.com", indicating that the "https://example.com/style.css" and "https://example.com/script.js" exist as fresh entries in the cache.